Quick Facts about Body Odor

 Managing Body Odor

 Thankfully, women who experience body odor because of hormonal reasons have several ways to manage the problem in order to reduce its frequency and severity.
-Making minor daily changes and avoiding triggers can make a huge difference to the experience of body odor problems.
+Avoiding triggers and making minor daily changes – such as maintaining good hygiene, removing body hair, and wearing breathable clothes – can make a huge difference to the experience of body odor problems.

 Alternative Management Tips for Body Odor